sleeptoken/zettelkasten/Enumeration.md

 NBNS, also known as the Windows Internet Name Service (WINS), provides a name-resolution service for computers running NetBIOS.
 NetBIOS name servers maintain a database of the NetBIOS names for hosts and the corresponding IP address the host is using.
 - NBNS aims to match IP addresses with NetBIOS names and queries.
 Attackers usually attack the name service first.
-Typically, [[NetBIOS Name Service (port 137)]] uses UDP 137 as its transport protocol.
+Typically, [[NBNS (port 137)]] uses UDP 137 as its transport protocol.
 It can also use TCP 137 as its transport protocol for a few operations, though this might never occur in practice.

 #### TCP 139: NetBIOS Session Service (SMB over NetBIOS)